dirigeants/klasa/guides/Getting Started/UnderstandingPermissionLevels.md

 ## Creating Completely Custom PermissionLevels

 Each level consists of a number (the level), a function (the check function that returns true or false), and an options object with break (if the level is breaking) and fetch (if the level should autofetch member when appropriate).
-Check: {@link PermissionLevels#addLevel}
+Check: {@link PermissionLevels#add}

 Example: